Last updated on September 5th, 2019 at 10:49 pm

-- Keep it in the strike zone – If you are a baseball fan, you know the strike zone is from your chest to your knees.
+If you are a baseball fan, you know the strike zone is from your chest to your knees.
 Similarly, your work posture has a “strike zone”.
 This zone is from the chest to your bellybutton.
 Others call this principle the “handshake zone”, meaning if you can shake hands with your work, you are in a neutral position that will minimize tension and pain.

-- Stretch it out – This is one of the most common pieces of advice that people receive at work, but is hardly capitalized on.
+This is one of the most common pieces of advice that people receive at work, but is hardly capitalized on.
 A quick stretch break can relieve tension and soreness from building up and having a negative long-term impact.
 There is no need to do an entire yoga session at work, but a quick stretch will help you get some energy back.

 There are a number of other tips and tricks that will help with your office ergonomics, but these are four great starting points.
 Keep these in mind next time you go to your office and start to see the benefits right away.